krab7191/flexo/README.md

 # Flexo

-Flexo is a powerful and flexible agent framework optimized for watsonx.ai and IBM services.
+Flexo is a powerful and flexible agent framework.
 It provides a FastAPI-based RESTful API for deploying customizable AI agents that can execute Python functions and interact with external services while handling real-time streaming responses.

 ---